-At the Colonoscopy Center of Excellence, we aim to provide high quality patient care to those in need of colon cancer screening near and far.
-As a part of our mission, our doctors also hope to contribute to further colon cancer research so future treatments will exceed the ones offered today.
+At the Colonoscopy Center of Excellence, we aim to provide high quality patient care to those in need of colon cancer screenings.
+As a part of our mission, our gastrointestinal doctors also hope to contribute to further colon cancer research so future treatments will exceed the ones offered today.
 To accomplish our humanitarian efforts, portions of our proceeds are donated to the Colon Cancer Alliance.

 Founded in 1999 by a group of 42 people, the Colon Cancer Alliance (CCA) was born out of the need to promote public awareness about colorectal cancer and provide support for those affected by the disease.
 Though it began as a simple online support group, this multi-national organization now encompasses the United States and parts of Canada.

 The Colon Cancer Alliance is a non-profit patient advocacy organization dedicated to increasing screening rates and survivorship of colon cancer and also offers aid to colon cancer patients and their caretakers.
 Recognizing that early diagnosis is crucial to surviving colon cancer, CCA dedicates itself to raising awareness about the disease and the need to undergo regular colon cancer screenings after age 50.
 It’s important to remember that a colonoscopy is both a diagnostic and preventative procedure, and removing pre-cancerous polyps now can actually help prevent colon cancer from developing in the future.

 The CCA is a community that provides hope and support to patients and their families while saving lives through screening, access, awareness, advocacy and research.
 Its vision is for a world free of colon cancer where education, early detection and treatment lead to survivorship for all.

 The colorectal surgeons and GI specialists at the Colonoscopy Center of Excellence are proud to support the Colon Cancer Alliance through a number of programs designed to raise awareness and support colon cancer patients and their families.